-First step is to wash your cranberries
+The first step is to wash your cranberries.

 Make sure you wash jars and bands in soapy water.
 Rinse and sterilize jars and bands in simmering water for 15 min.

-Third step is to cook your cranberries
+The third step is to cook your cranberries.

-Put your washed cranberries, sugar and water in a pot or two.
+Put your washed cranberries, sugar, and water in a pot or two.
 Bring it to a boil and mash them with a potato masher.
 Allow the cranberries to burst open and develop a think pulp consistency.
 This should take about 15 min.

-Fourth step is to pack you jars
+The fourth step is to pack your jars.

 Now it is time to jar.
 Ladle compote into jars.
-Leave 1/4″ head room for each jar.
+Leave 1/4″ headroom for each jar.
 Make sure to wipe any excess compote off of jars.

-Fifth step is to cap and process
+The fifth step is to cap and process.

 Here are the products I use when canning: